End-to-End Quantum Algorithms for the Jones Polynomial: Evaluating the Jones polynomial on a noisy digital quantum computer

 To determine an eigenstate of $U_B$, since Shor and Jordan's method~\cite{shor2008estimating} does not prescribe the value of $U_{\sigma_i}\ket{x}$ for non-Fibonacci bitstrings $x$, we define that $U_{\sigma_i}\ket{000} = \e^{\im\alpha}\ket{000}$ for some angle $\alpha$ that will be fixed when compiling $U_{\sigma_i}$ to a circuit.
 Therefore, we will have that $U_B\ket{0}^{\otimes n} = \e^{\im \theta_B}\ket{0}^{\otimes n}$ with $\theta_B = w_B \alpha$, and the cat state is given by $\frac{1}{\sqrt{2}}(|0\rangle^{\otimes n} + |s\rangle) = V_\mathrm{cat}(s)(|+\rangle\otimes|0\rangle^{\otimes n-1})$, where $V_\mathrm{cat}(s)$ is the circuit illustrated in Fig.~\ref{fig:H-test-CFEV-with-catstate-unitary}(b).

 The \emph{full quantum algorithm} runs as follows.
 First, we sample a computational basis state $| s \rangle$ with probability $p(s)$ (Eq.~\eqref{eq:prob}).
 This can be done classically in linear time as shown in App.~\ref{app:zeckendorf-algo}.
 Second, we execute the $n$-qubit circuit shown in Fig.~\ref{fig:H-test-CFEV-with-catstate-unitary}(a).
-The measurement results $x_1, x_2, \cdots, x_n$ are postprocessed as follows (denoted by function $g$ in Fig.~\ref{fig:H-test-CFEV-with-catstate-unitary}): if $x_2 = x_3 = \cdots = x_n = 0$ then we set $g_1 = 1$, otherwise $g_1 = 0$.
-Then we compute an estimate of $\langle Z \rangle$ for the first qubit as $z = (-1)^{x_1}$.
-Multiplying these two we obtain one sample of the random variable $r = g_1 \cdot z \in\{-1,0,+1\}$, where $r$ is a crude estimator of the real or imaginary part of $\mathbb{E}_{s \sim p(s)}[\bra{s}U_B\ket{s}]$.
-Hence by repeating these steps $N$ times and taking the average over samples we obtain a Monte Carlo estimate of the desired quantity
+Third, we feed the measurement outcome $x_1, x_2, \dots, x_n$ to a function $g_1$ defined as: $g_1 = 1$ if $x_2 = x_3 = \cdots = x_n = 0$, and $g_1 = 0$ otherwise (function $g_2$ in Fig.~\ref{fig:H-test-CFEV-with-catstate-unitary}(a) is discussed later).
+Finally, we compute the random variable $r = g_1 \cdot z \in\{-1,0,+1\}$ where $z = (-1)^{x_1}$.
+As shown in App.~\ref{app:qualgorithm}, $r$ is a crude estimator of the real or imaginary part of $\mathbb{E}_{s \sim p(s)}[\bra{s}U_B\ket{s}]$.
+By repeating these steps $N$ times and taking the average over samples we obtain a Monte Carlo estimate of the desired quantity

 The real and imaginary parts, $\mathrm{Re}(R) $ and $\mathrm{Im}(R)$, are computed separately by running the above algorithm without ($b=0$) and with ($b=1$) the phase gate $S^\dagger$ in the circuit of Fig.~\ref{fig:H-test-CFEV-with-catstate-unitary}(a), respectively.